HikariCalyx/RKHReader/README.md

 * Add feature of comparing RKH between 2 ELF images

 # Why make a fork of this?
 Some OEMs don't provide a normal bootloader unlock method (especially the Triple-Color Company), so we have to discover the engineering sample unit with OEM retail signature and OEM Unlock command untouched from ABL partition.
-Since we bricked some units without acknowledging how it works on background, we have learned that RKH from ELF image extracted from engineering sample units must match retail unit.
+We bricked some units without acknowledging how it works on background.
+After that, we have learned that RKH from ELF image extracted from engineering sample units must match retail unit.